CHHORNSeyha88/ripple-eco/README.md

 ### ✨ Features

-* **Green Job Hub:** A dedicated space to connect individuals with environmentally focused job opportunities, empowering a workforce committed to sustainability.
+* **Eco-Event:** A dedicated space to connect individuals with environmentally focused job opportunities, empowering a workforce committed to sustainability.
 * **Rights and Advocacy:** We champion the rights of those dedicated to environmental stewardship by ensuring fair access and support for individuals pursuing green careers.
 * **Pollution Alert System:** Real-time monitoring and alerts for air quality to keep communities informed and proactive about local environmental health.
 * **Disaster Preparedness:**